Natural value. What is a natural number? History, scope, properties

 When counting, the number zero is not used.
 Therefore, zero is not considered a natural number.

 People learned to write numbers much later than to count.
-First of all, they began to represent the unit with one stick, then with two sticks - the number 2, with three - the number 3.
+First of all, they began to depict one with one stick, then with two sticks - the number 2, with three - the number 3.

 | — 1, || — 2, ||| — 3, ||||| — 5 …

-Then special signs appeared for designating numbers - the forerunners of modern numbers.
-The numbers we use to write numbers originated in India about 1,500 years ago.
-The Arabs brought them to Europe, so they are called Arabic numerals.
+Then special signs appeared to designate numbers - the predecessors of modern numbers.
+The numerals we use to write numbers originated in India approximately 1,500 years ago.
+The Arabs brought them to Europe, which is why they are called Arabic numerals.

 Remember!